 The Board of Review is an impartial group of ETS professional staff.
 Board of Review members do not review scores from testing programs for which they have managerial or administrative responsibility.
 The Board meets in rotating panels to review cases.
 If even one panel member concludes there is not substantial evidence of invalidity, the review is terminated and the scores are reported.

 The Board of Review considers the contents of the Score Review Summary (which, in discrepant handwriting cases, includes a report from an external document examiner retained by ETS) and any information submitted by the test taker.
 If the Board of Review finds that there is substantial evidence of invalidity, the OTI notifies the test taker, or for certain client-based programs, the client is notified.
-ETS offers options before canceling the test taker’s scores at this stage, as explained below under “Options Leading to Resolution.”
+ETS may offer options before canceling the test taker's scores at this stage, as explained below under "Options Leading to Resolution."
 As discussed above, cancellation of scores is still an option.

 Options Leading to Resolution